majimearun/ir-reference-material/lucene-tutorial/README.md

 # Lucene Tutorial: Getting Started

 The code is an updated version version of the [Tutorialspoint article](https://www.tutorialspoint.com/lucene/lucene_first_application.htm).
-The one linked in the article is outdated, as it uses lucene 3.6.2, which is not available anymore.
+The one linked in the article is outdated, as it uses lucene 3.6.2, which is extremely old.
 The code in this repository uses lucene 9.9.2, so I have made the necessary changes to make it work with the latest version of lucene.

 ## Installtion and setup